Starting our Bordeaux wine education

 The tour was fun and informative, with good pacing.
 We were happy to give a tip to our guide at the end.

-| More faces in the distinctive style.
-Porte Cailhau.
-Jacque Chaban Delmas, former mayor and prime minister. | |||
+Jacque Chaban Delmas, former mayor and prime minister.

 It was lunchtime so we started scouting for a place to eat.
 But it was a Saturday and lunchtime for everyone else too, and we were near a tourist and shopping area.
 There were plenty of crowds.

 We walked up and down for a bit through streets full of restaurants.
-We settled on a ramen place, Fufu, on Rue Saint-R'emi.
+We settled on a ramen place, Fufu, on Rue Saint-Rémi.
 Lots of people were waiting at the take-away window, but we were able to squeeze inside and get a tiny table.
 The kitchen is open, behind the counter, and there was a lot to watch as the busy staff tried to keep up with demand.
 Food was good and price very reasonable, as I recall.

-| Le Miroir d'Eau reflecting pool.
+Le Miroir d'Eau reflecting pool.
 This day there was little wind and the mirror effect is in full force.
-At other times the pool sends up a mist. |
+Periodically, the pool sends up a mist.

 The walking tour had deposited us about a mile to the south of our hotel.
 Our afternoon destination, the Cité du Vin wine museum, was about a mile and a half to the north of that.